echo-1234/OpenFOAM/Tutorials/cavity.md

+Based on openfoam 3.0.1 packge in NUS HPC environment

 > __This tutorial cover the following__
 > - Simple mesh creation and boundary condition initiation
 > - setup the control (calculate delta_t from _Courant number_ limit), the property and solver selection